StellarCN/py-stellar-base/docs/install.rst

     pipenv install stellar-sdk

 If you're not using `pipenv <https://docs.pipenv.org/>`_, you should.
-Otherwise, you can install it via plain old ``pip``.
+Otherwise, you can install it via plain old `pip <https://pip.pypa.io/en/stable/quickstart/>`_.
 More on installing Python and dependencies can be found over in the `Hitchhiker's Guide to Python
 <http://docs.python-guide.org/en/latest/starting/installation/>`_.